popphp/popphp/README.md

 ------

 The router object is one of the main components of a Pop application.
 It serves as the gatekeeper that routes requests to their proper controller.
+It works for both HTTP web applications and CLI-based applications.
+The router object will auto-detect the environment and use the correct router matching object for it.

 With the `app.http.php` config above, the actions listed  will be routed to methods within the `MyApp\Controller\IndexController` object, `index()`, `users()`, `edit($id)` and `error()` respectively.